Dyer County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you can't drive the vehicle yourself.
+If your license is suspended due to the DUI arrest, you cannot personally retrieve the vehicle.
 Here's what to do:

 - They need: